Ole Miss vs. Tennessee NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Volunteers have covered the spread once this year when underdogs by 2.5 points or more (in three chances).

-- Tennessee's games this year have hit the over on four of six set point totals (66.7%).
+- Tennessee's games this season have gone over the total in four out of six opportunities (66.7%).

-- Tennessee is 3-2 against the spread and 4-1 overall when the team puts up more than 31 points.
+- Tennessee is 3-2 against the spread and 4-1 overall when the team notches more than 31 points.

-- The Volunteers have six giveaways this season, while the Rebels have eight takeaways .
+- The Volunteers have turned the ball over six times, two fewer times than the Rebels have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.